CAREER HIGHLIGHTS AND SKILLS

 writer for the District Court Judiciary in the adjudication of civil,

 criminal and juvenile court dockets.
-Prepare all bench memoranda
+Prepare all confidential bench

-and draft all orders, judgments, and opinions.
-Verify citations and
+memoranda, draft all orders, judgments, and opinions, prepare the

-communicate with counsel on matters of case management and
+Court for all cases to be heard.
+Verify citations and communicate with counsel on matters of case

-procedural requirements, and assisting the judge during courtroom
+management and procedural requirements, and assisting the judge

-finding hearings in Civil/Criminal Neglect of Family (CNF) and other
+(Magistrate), presiding over trials in Civil/Criminal Neglect of Family

-Administrator of the 11th JDC Expedited Process Program and
+appointments include Administrator of the 11th JDC Expedited

 •Judicial Law Clerk to Hon.
 Stephen B. Beasley